 Dental emergencies encompass several conditions that should not wait for a regular dental appointment and require immediate treatment, or within 24 hours.
-Emergencies can take many forms, but ultimately, if you are experiencing severe dental pain, are bleeding profusely, or have lost a tooth, you should reach out to a dentist right away as the pain almost always worsens without treatment.
+Emergencies can take many forms, but ultimately, if you are experiencing severe dental pain, are bleeding profusely, or have lost a tooth, you should reach out to a Houston dentist right away as the pain almost always worsens without treatment.

 If a tooth has been knocked clean out of the mouth, it is essential to see a dentist immediately.
 When a tooth exits the mouth, tissues, nerves, and blood vessels become damaged.
 If the tooth can be placed back into its socket within an hour, there is a chance the tissues will grow to support the tooth once again.